Panama Pensionado Discounts – One Way You Can Live for Less in Panama

 • tax-free importation of household goods, up to $10,000

-• tax-free importation of a vehicle, or tax-free purchase of a local vehicle
+• tax-free importation of a vehicle, or tax-free purchase of a local vehicle (there are still fees to import a car)

 There are many reasons to consider Panama as a place to relocate to.
-The Pensionado discounts are certainly one of them.
+The Pensionado discounts are certainly one of them!

 You qualify for the discounts once you get your permanent Visa.